sg3629/hello-world/README.md

   ## 2. Creating ECS task difinition using EC2
     - This approached worked.
 However, here docker application is running on an EC2 instance.
 The infrastructure has dependency on the EC2 instance which needs to be self-managed.
 Scalling could be an issue.
   ## 2. Creating ECS task definition using Fargate
-    - This approached workedand is the one submitted.
-Here, the advantage is the infrastructre is managed by AWS and scalling the application when APM shows high number of request can be automated
+    - This approached worked and is the one submitted.
+Here, the advantage is the infrastructre is managed by AWS and scalling the application when APM shows high number of request can be automated using AWS ECS automation and load balancer